 Here are some of the specific research questions that are being explored in the Biswas laboratory:

 - How does the protein environment tune the active site in biological CO conversion?

 - What is the significance of the redox inactive yet obligatory Cu center in CODH?

 - What is the molecular mechanism of CO to CO 2 conversion?

 - What are the key design parameters for creating improved synthetic models that mimic the CODH active site?

-We are employing quantum mechanical calculation to find structurally and theoretically converged computational models for the active and intermediate states of CODH which will assist us to address the first three questions specified above.
-Knowledge from our computational studies will be utilized to design and synthesize model complexes of this enzyme that have potential promise in environmental and industrial applications for cleaner energy.
+The Biswas Lab is employing quantum mechanical calculation to find structurally and theoretically converged computational models for the active and intermediate states of CODH which will assist in addressing the first three questions specified above.
+Knowledge from the computational studies will be utilized to design and synthesize model complexes of this enzyme that have potential promise in environmental and industrial applications for cleaner energy.

 Cowley, R.E.; Cirera, J.; Qayyum, M. F.; Rokhsana, D.; Hedman, B.; Hodgson, K. O.; Dooley, D.M.; Solomon, E. I. Structure of the Reduced Copper Active Site in Pre-Processed Galactose Oxidase: Ligand Tuning for One-Electron O2 Activation in Cofactor Biogenesis, Journal of American Chemical Society, 2016, 138 (40), 13219-13229 (DOI: 10.1021/jacs.6b05792)

 Rokhsana, D.; Large, T.; Dienst, M.; Retegan, M., Neese, F. A realistic in silico model for structure/function studies of molybdenum-copper CO dehydrogenase, Journal of Biological Inorganic Chemistry, 2016, 21(4), 491-499 (DOI: 10.1007/s00775-016-1359-6)